- Business and Employment»

 It is possible that the title of William K. Black’s masterpiece about the banking industry — “The Best Way to Rob a Bank Is to Own One” — is the most concise and accurate description of what is currently wrong with business, finance, commerce and banks.
 The origins of Zombie Banks can be directly traced to the U.S. savings and loan crisis during the 1980s.
 In case you might have forgotten, this was also during the “Golden Era” of junk bonds and Michael Milken.

 Risky Business by Banks

-Risky investments by banks are the major contributing factor behind the banking crisis that started in 2007-2008.
+Risky investments by banks were the major contributing factor behind the banking crisis that started in 2007-2008.
 Despite what should have been a clear signal and lesson about reducing risk exposure, one of the largest banks lost billions of dollars several years later by an excessive exposure to volatile investments.
-Financial derivatives are a major example of a risky investing practice that led to the recent bank crisis, and yet these investments are still being actively made by many banks.
+Financial derivatives are a major example of a risky investing practice that led to the recent bank crisis — yet these investments are still being actively made by many banks.